 - Heat is not ideal for your retainers.
 Avoid exposing them to direct and harsh sunlight and do not put them in the microwave, in the dish washer or boiling them

 - For a simple homemade cleaning solution, use baking soda to clean your retainer.
 Use distilled water and a little baking soda to keep bacteria at bay and keeps your retainers fresh and odour free

-- Once in a while, you can make a mouthwash solution which will kill bacteria and make your retainers fresh.
-Use one part water, one part mouth wash and soak.
+- Once in a while, you can make a mouthwash solution that will kill bacteria and make your retainers fresh.
+Use one part water, one part mouth wash, and soak.
 Be careful not to do this often as mouth wash contains a small amount of alcohol which can corrode your retainers over time

 - Put your clean retainer in a clean retainer case at all times.
 Clean your retainer by using warm soapy water.
 Rinse all the soap out and leave to dry.